 Installing the Bosch Indego S+ 350 requires some time as you need to lay boundary wire.
-As the docking station requires mains power, it needs to be located near your property.
+The docking station requires mains power, and so it needs to be located near your property.
 It also requires 1-metre clearance either side and 1.5 m in front to allow for the safe movement of the unit.

 With the dock in place, you can start to lay boundary wire.
 You need to leave about 30 cm from the edge to the wire to ensure the Indego S+ 350 can move safely around.
 After laying the wire, you’ll need to peg it in place.
 Don’t worry if it looks unsightly as the grass will grow and hide it.

 The two ends of the boundary wire need to be attached to the dock, thus creating a solid loop.
 Next, place your Bosch Indego S+ 350 robomower on the docking station, complete the basic set-up and allow it to charge.

 You can create multiple zones within a continual loop or use additional docking stations to create a few separate loops within your garden.

 Bosch recommends that before using the Indego S+ 350, that you mow your lawn once with a conventional lawn mower to reduce the grass length down so that clippings would be no longer than 5 mm.
 Also, use a traditional mower for the first mow of the new season or on long grass.

 It’s worth starting on a higher cutting height setting (3, 4, 5 cm) and then gradually decrease the height of cut as the wire disappears under the grass.
 You’ll want to watch your Indego S+ 350 the first time to ensure you’re happy with its performance.